linxi159/CDSlncR/README.md

 ```

 ## Quick example to use CDSlncR
-For identifying cell-development-specific lncRNA regulation, users should prepare lncRNA and mRNA single-cell co-expression data.
-Paste the datasets and our source file (CDSlncR.R) into a single folder (set the folder as the directory of R environment), users can use the following scripts to identify cell-development-specific lncRNA regulation.
+For identifying cell developmental stage-specific lncRNA regulation, users should prepare lncRNA and mRNA single-cell co-expression data.
+Paste the datasets and our source file (CDSlncR.R) into a single folder (set the folder as the directory of R environment), users can use the following scripts to identify cell developmental stage-specific lncRNA regulation.
 For convenience, the datasets prepared for users are from our datasets (Exp_247_lncRNAs_10208_mRNAs_276_single_cells_GSE71315.RData).
 ```
 ## Load required R packages, please firstly install the following R packages before running scripts
 library(pracma)